“My appetite is huge during training, how do I fuel and not gain weight?”

 Remember that you’re asking a lot of your body and in order to train and perform optimally,you need sufficient calorie intake.
 Calorie-cutting during high volume training leads to illness, injury and diminishes your weekly training gains and overall performance.

-If you are focusing on losing weight, it’s possible this isn’t the right time to marathon train.
+If you’re focusing on losing weight, it’s possible this isn’t the right time to marathon train.
 Checkout these tips on running for weight loss.
+You’ll see that you still need to eat enough to lose body fat!!

 1. Refuel immediately